seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 the knowing me: it is a wise father that knows his
 own child.
 Well, old man, I will tell you news of
 your son: give me your blessing: truth will come
-to light; murder cannot be hid long; a man’s son
+to light; murder cannot be hid long; a man's son
 may, but at the length truth will out.

 **GOBBO**